-Since October 2016, I am a Postdoctoral Researcher in the Discrete Geometry workgroup of the Freie Universität Berlin as a member of the SFB Project Discretization in Geometry and Dynamics.
-I am one of the organizers of the Research Seminar in Discrete Geometry.
+Between October 2016 and September 2020, I was a Postdoctoral Researcher in the Discrete Geometry workgroup of the Freie Universität Berlin as a member of the SFB Project Discretization in Geometry and Dynamics.
+I was a junior faculty member of the Berlin Mathematical School and of the Research Training Group Facets of complexity.

 Between October 2014 and September 2016, I was a Postdoctoral Research Fellow at the Einstein Institute of Mathematics of the Hebrew University of Jerusalem.
 My advisor was Eran Nevo.
 I was also a Postdoctoral Research Fellow of the Fonds Québécois de recherche doing research in collaboration with Francisco Santos at the Universidad de Cantabria.